 Dear Mr. Smith,

-I'm very interested in your job post for a business writer.
-In my position as Business Representative for Union Local 080, I wrote feature articles for the website, managed content and link submissions, and wrote a weekly email newsletter to subscribers.
+I'm very interested in your job posting for a business writer.
+In my position as Business Representative for Union Local 80, I wrote feature articles for the website, managed content, and wrote a weekly email newsletter to subscribers.

-Additional writing samples and my resume are attached.
+Examples of newsletters, documentation, and more of my writing are available in my portfolio.
 I look forward to hearing from you and thank you for your consideration.